bhavberi/ANLP-Project/REPORT.md

 | ----------------- | ----------------- | ------------------- | ------------------- | ------------------ | ------------------ | ------------------- |
 | mamba-130m-hf | 0.8528               | 0.7827              | 0.798              | 0.42             | 0.787              | 0.2571              |

-> NOTE: Due to resource limitations, we could only run experiments for the 130M parameter model.
+> NOTE: Due to resource limitations, we could only run experiments for the 130M parameter model and upto 5 epochs.
+It is expected that the model will perform better with more training time and larger models.

 ## Analysis

 In binary classification, the model achieves high accuracy and a strong F1 score, indicating effective performance in distinguishing between two classes.
-The F1 score balances precision and recall, offering a comprehensive evaluation of the model's capability.
+The F1 score balances precision and recall, offering a comprehensive evaluation of the model's capability.\
 For the 5-way and 12-way classification tasks, there is a decline in both accuracy and F1 scores compared to the binary classification.
 The lower F1 scores suggest challenges in maintaining precision and recall across multiple classes.

 # Extension - Interpretability in Sexism Prediction